EAB (company)

-EAB is a consulting firm specializing in education institutions.
-It is headquartered in Washington, DC, with satellite offices in Richmond, Virginia, Birmingham, Alabama, and Minneapolis.
+EAB Global, Inc is a consulting firm specializing in providing services to educational institutions.
+The firm is headquartered in Washington, DC, with primary satellite offices in Richmond, Virginia and Minneapolis, Minnesota.

-EAB serves roughly 2500 schools, colleges, and universities.
-The company's technology division focuses on enrollment management, student success, and institutional operations and strategy.
+EAB serves over 2,800 schools, colleges, and universities worldwide.
+It supports client institutions through technology, marketing, research, and advisory solutions across a range of areas, including undergraduate and graduate marketing and enrollment, student success, data and analytics, advancement, and institutional strategy.

+The firm’s Seramount brand serves over 650 corporations and Fortune 500 companies with talent services.
+The brand offers corporate clients best practice employee research, workplace assessment, employee learning and development, and talent sourcing.

 History

 EAB, formerly the Education Advisory Board, was founded in 2007 as a division of The Advisory Board Company.
 This was officially shortened to EAB in 2014.

 In December 2014, it was announced that The Advisory Board Company was to acquire Royall & Company, based in Richmond, Virginia, for $850M.
 Royall & Company was founded in 1983 and specialized in enrollment management, financial aid models and alumni fundraising; These services were integrated into EAB.

 In 2015, the parent company acquired GradesFirst, a "student success technology" company based in Birmingham, Alabama.
-This became EAB's Student Success Collaborative (SSC) platform.
+This became EAB's Student Success Collaborative (SSC) platform, Navigate360.